Valks-Games/sankari/.github/DOCUMENTATION.md

 `IsHost()` check to see if this client is the host

 `IsMultiplayer()` check to see if the client or the server are running

+### Notifications

+`AddListener(Node sender, Event eventType, Action<object[]> action)` add a listener to a target node of a specified event with optional arguments

+`RemoveListener(Node sender, Event eventType)` remove a listener from a target node

+`RemoveAllListeners()` remove all listeners from all nodes

+`RemoveInvalidListeners()` remove invalid listeners (for e.g. a scene is deinitialized but a listener wasn't removed from a node within that scene)

+`Notify(Event eventType, params object[] args)` notify all listeners for a specified event with optional args